langchain-ai/langchain-sandbox/libs/sandbox-py/README.md

 ## Limitations

 - **Latency**: There is a few seconds of latency when starting the sandbox per run
-- **File access**: Currently not supported.
-You will not be able to access the files written by the sandbox.
 - **Network requests**: If you need to make network requests please use `httpx.AsyncClient` instead of `requests`.

 ## 🚀 Quick Install